-Figure 41: Extent of the Metropolitan Mine and Dendrobium Mine groundwater models.
+Figure 41: Extent of the Metropolitan Mine and Dendrobium Mine groundwater models

 The black outlines show the extent of the groundwater models.
 The Metropolitan Mine model has active cells within the black outline (100% active).
 The Dendrobium Mine model only has active cells within the red polygon (60% active), with the remaining areas outside the polygon being inactive.

-4.5.1 Groundwater Systems
+4.5.1 Groundwater systems

 - a.
 Over the last five years, average daily water ingress at Dendrobium Mine has increased from around 2.5 ML/day to more than 7.0 ML/day, with higher short term inflows after rainfall. - b.
-In contrast, average daily water ingress at Metropolitan Mine has increased from about 0.4 ML/day to about 0.5 ML/day and does not react to rainfall events. - c.
-The highest porous matrix component of inflow is currently associated with Area 3B at Dendrobium Mine which has risen from zero in mid-2013 to about 4.2 ML/day in January 2018.
-This rate is much higher than the rate of less than 0.6 ML/day recorded at Metropolitan Mine. - d.
+In contrast, average daily water make at Metropolitan Mine has been relatively constant between 2009 and 2017 that has averaged at 0.09 ML/day and, with exception of May 2011, a 20 day average water make below 0.5 ML/day and does not react to rainfall events.109 - c.
+The highest porous matrix component of inflow is currently associated with Area 3B at Dendrobium Mine which has risen from zero in mid-2013 to about 4.2 ML/day in January 2018. - d.
 The Panel considers that it is very likely that the high rate of influx at Dendrobium Mine is associated with a connected fracture regime that extends upwards to the surface, with this network providing access to the high drainable porosities present within the Hawkesbury Sandstone. - e.
 The Panel estimates that the total mine water ingress at Dendrobium Mine from January 2010 to March 2018 totals about 18 GL of which about 6 GL is attributed to rainfall percolation.
-This volume may be regarded as diverted surface runoff that would otherwise have reported to Wongawilli Creek or directly to either Cordeaux or Avon reservoirs. - f.
+This volume may be regarded as diverted surface runoff that would otherwise have reported to Wongawilli Creek or directly to either Cordeaux or Avon reservoirs.

+- f.
 This corresponds to an average annual diverted surface runoff over 8 years of about 2.1 ML/d. - g.
 As the mining footprint has increased during this 8 year period, the current annual diverted surface runoff is likely to be higher. - h.
 The Panel considers the upper limit estimate by consultants of leakage from Avon Reservoir to the subsidence zone of LW 12 to LW 16 of 0.73 ML/day to be reasonable, provided that the area is not affected by geological structures (such as faults, dykes and diatremes). - i.
 Further research, analysis and assessment are required before the Panel can conclude an opinion on the extent of any leakage from Cordeaux Reservoir into mine workings. - j.
 However, based on the information reviewed by the Panel to date, it is considered plausible that an average of around 3 ML/day of surface water could be currently diverted into the workings of Dendrobium Mine and that this could increase to the order of 3.5 ML/day after LW 16 is extracted. - k.
 Alternative interpretations of data and/or the influence of geological structures in future mining panels could produce larger estimates of leakage from water storages.

-4.5.2 Height of Complete Drainage (Height of Fracturing) Equations
+4.5.2 Height of Complete Drainage (Height of Fracturing) equations